-- (a) Under paras 14.4 to 14.9.
+- a) Under paras 14.4 to 14.8.
 In a case where illness or other urgent cause has prevented or will prevent a candidate from submitting an element of coursework at the prescribed date, time and place the candidate may, through their college, request the Proctors to accept an application to this effect.
-In such circumstances the candidate is strongly advised to (i) carefully read paras 14.4 to 14.9 of the aforesaid Part 14, where the mandatory contents of such an application to the Proctors are outlined and the several possible actions open to the Proctors are set out, and (ii) both seek the guidance of their college Senior Tutor and inform at least one of their college Materials Tutorial Fellows.
-Some, but not all, of the actions open to the Proctors may result in the work being assessed as though it had been submitted on time (and hence with no late submission penalty applied). - (b) Under para 14.10.
-In the case of submission on the prescribed day for the submission but after the prescribed time on that day for the submission and without prior permission from the Proctors: a penalty of a reduction in the mark for the coursework in question of up to 10% of the maximum mark available for the piece of work, taking into account any circumstances communicated to the moderators by the Proctors should they approve a request by the candidate, submitted to the Proctors via the Senior Tutor of their college within five working days of notification of non-submission, that the moderators take into account the circumstances of the late submission. - (c) Under para 14.11.
-In the case of submission after the prescribed date for the submission and within 14 calendar days of notification of non-submission and without prior permission from the Proctors: subject to leave from the Proctors to impose an academic penalty, for the first day or part of the first day that the work is late a penalty of a reduction in the mark for the coursework in question of up to 10% of the maximum mark available for the piece of work and for each subsequent day or part of a day that the work is late a further penalty of up to 5% of the maximum mark available for the piece of work; the exact penalty to be set by the Moderators with due consideration given to the circumstances as advised by the Proctors.
-The reduction may not take the mark below 40%.
+In such circumstances the candidate is strongly advised to (i) carefully read paras 14.4 to 14.8 of the aforesaid Part 14, where the mandatory contents of such an application to the Proctors are outlined and the several possible actions open to the Proctors are set out, and (ii) both seek the guidance of their college Senior Tutor and inform at least one of their college Materials Tutorial Fellows.
+Some, but not all, of the actions open to the Proctors may result in the work being assessed as though it had been submitted on time (and hence with no late submission penalty applied). - b) Under para 14.9.
+In the case of submission on or after the prescribed date for the submission and within 14 calendar days of notification of non-submission and without prior permission from the Proctors: subject to leave from the Proctors to impose an academic penalty, for the first day or part of the first day that the work is late a penalty of a reduction in the mark for the coursework in question of up to 10% of the maximum mark available for the piece of work and for each subsequent day or part of a day that the work is late a further penalty of up to 5% of the

-(d) Under Para 14.12.
-In the case of failure to submit within 14 calendar days of the notification of non-submission and without prior permission from the Proctors: a mark of zero shall be recorded for the element of coursework and normally the candidate will have failed the Preliminary Examination as a whole, as stated in the Special Regulations for the Preliminary Examination in Materials Science.
+- maximum mark available for the piece of work; the exact penalty to be set by the Moderators with due consideration given to the circumstances as advised by the Proctors.
+The reduction may not take the mark below 40%. - c) Under Para 14.4(4).
+In the case of failure to submit within 14 calendar days of the notification of non-submission and without prior permission from the Proctors: a mark of zero shall be recorded for the element of coursework and normally the candidate will have failed that element.
+As stated in the Special Regulations for the Preliminary Examination in Materials Science, failure of the coursework will normally constitute failure of the Preliminary Examination.